juanita-cao/ship-plan-compliance-auditor/README.md

 **[Live demo →](https://ship-plan-auditor.streamlit.app/)**

-An LLM-powered fire-equipment auditor for ship deck plans, built to be **explainable by design**, not a black box: every run ships with a visible reasoning trace, click-to-locate evidence highlighting on the original plan, and a per-rule compliance verdict with cited regulation articles — so a human reviewer can verify the *why*, not just trust the *what*.
+An LLM-powered fire-equipment auditor for ship deck plans, built to be **explainable by design**: every run ships with a visible reasoning trace, click-to-locate evidence highlighting on the original plan, and a per-rule compliance verdict with cited regulation articles — so a human reviewer can verify the *why*, not just trust the *what*.

 **100% category-level count accuracy** on the validated demo plans, with self-consistency voting and a confidence-tiered gate that automatically routes low-agreement detections to manual review instead of silently guessing.